juanlatorre/awesome-stars/README.md

 - [supabase/pg_graphql](https://github.com/supabase/pg_graphql) - GraphQL support for PostgreSQL

+## Perl

+- [imapsync/imapsync](https://github.com/imapsync/imapsync) - Imapsync is an IMAP transfers tool.
+The purpose of imapsync is to migrate IMAP accounts or to backup IMAP accounts.
+IMAP is one of the three current standard protocols to access mailboxes, the two others are POP3 and HTTP with webmails, webmails are often tied to an IMAP server.
+Upstream website is

 ## PowerShell

 - [W4RH4WK/Debloat-Windows-10](https://github.com/W4RH4WK/Debloat-Windows-10) - A Collection of Scripts Which Disable / Remove Windows 10 Features and Apps